Installation

 On Fedora, one can run:

-$ dnf -y install git cargo clang elfutils-libelf-devel \
+$ dnf -y install git cargo clang elfutils-libelf-devel python3-devel \

 jq libpcap-devel llvm make pkgconf-pkg-config